Family Drama, Realism, Southern Gothic, Tragedy

 Unfortunately, "Super Iconic Sex N' Madness Spectacular" isn't a viable genre.
 Dang.

 A Streetcar Named Desire is actually realism of several different varieties.
 First you’ve got Magical Realism, which is a generally realistic setting with some odd fantasy thrown in.
 In this case, the fantasy enters the picture when the audience gets to see and hear some of Blanche’s imagined horrors: shadows on the wall, the eerie polka music overhead, the sounds of echoing voices.
 We can also call it Psychological Realism for these same reasons: at times it portrays reality as it exists in the mind, not as it exists objectively.
 Lastly there’s Social Realism, because of the play’s frank treatment of issues like immigration, class, gender roles, and power plays between women and men.

-Lastly, there’s PLENTY of drama to go around in these eleven scenes, and, because this is a play, it’s all expressed through dialogue and action (and OK, fine, through Williams’s indulgent stage directions).
+Lastly, because this is a play (a drama), it’s all expressed through dialogue and action—and okay, fine, through Williams’s indulgent stage directions.
 Family factors in big-time to all the dramatic goings-on, from Blanche and Stanley (brother and sister-in-law) to Stanley and Stella (husband and wife) to Stella and Blanche (sisters).